SymfonyCasts/symfony6/sfcasts/ep3-doctrine/docker-env-vars.md

 I'm mentioning this because the `symfony` binary has a *pretty* awesome Docker superpower.

-Watch: when you refresh now, and hover over the bottom right corner of the web debug toolbar, it says "Env Vars: From Docker".
+Watch: when you refresh now... and hover over the bottom right corner of the web debug toolbar, it says "Env Vars: From Docker".

 In short, the Symfony binary *noticed* that Docker was running and exposed some